 Some people with heat intolerance merely dislike the heat.
 Others feel uncomfortably hot at temperatures that other people find comfortable.

 Some people can develop serious or even life-threatening symptoms in response to heat.
-According to the Centers for Disease Control and Protection (CDC), heat-related illnesses, such as heat stroke, are responsible for more than 600 deaths in the United States each year.
+According to the

 People with heat intolerance need to be cautious in extreme heat, especially when they have other risk factors for heat-related illnesses.